utnet-org/utility-readonly/docs/architecture/how/resharding.md

 ### Flow

-The resharding will be initiated by having it included in a dedicated protocol version together with neard .
+The resharding will be initiated by having it included in a dedicated protocol version together with uncd .
 Here is the expected flow of events:

-* A new neard release is published and protocol version upgrade date is set to D, roughly a week from the release.
+* A new uncd release is published and protocol version upgrade date is set to D, roughly a week from the release.
 * All node operatores upgrade their binaries to the newly released version within the given timeframe, ideally as soon as possible but no later than D.
 * The protocol version upgrade voting takes place at D in an epoch E and nodes vote in favour of switching to the new protocol version in epoch E+2.
 * The resharding begins at the beginning of epoch E+1.